 Where EVPN could lower costs is with very small deployments that can be engineered with no spine or a very small spine.
 However, such small networks would likely be better served by a traditional NX/OS VPC design rather using than EVPN.

 There are a few notable pricing details that customers should be aware of.
 First, spine switches require no licensing with ACI, but they do with EVPN.
 Second, entry-level ACI includes Multi-Pod, a powerful feature that allows up to 12 pods and 500 switches within 2000 miles to be orchestrated as a single distributed, survivable fabric so long as the pods are interconnected with 10+ Gbps links.
-For many enterprises, Multi-Pod is a slam-dunk multi-DC solution that is cheaper and easier than Multi-Site1.
+For many enterprises, ACI Multi-Pod is a slam dunk multi-DC solution that is much simpler than ACI Multi-Site.
+EVPN has no Multi-Pod feature, but its Multi-Site feature is similarly attractive and is included in this price comparison.

 One minor cost difference is with the choice of spine hardware.
 Many ACI fabrics today are built with Nexus 9332C or 9364C spines, which are pure underlay switches at a low price point.
 EVPN can also use these, but only in a pure underlay mode.
-In practice, EVPN spines often need to support both underlay and overlay networking, and that requires more expensive FX or GX spines.
+In practice, many EVPN architectures are not pure and require the spines to handle both underlay and overlay networking, and this requires more expensive FX or GX spines.
 This may be a moot point by 2022, as Cisco’s latest GX2 spines are equally capable of both ACI and EVPN support.

 This blog series continues in Choosing Your Next Data Center Fabric: Cisco’s ACI or EVPN, Part 2 where I will delve into the technical differences between these two technologies, and then in Choosing Your Next Data Center Fabric: Cisco’s ACI or EVPN, Part 3, where I will be focusing on what differentiates these two technologies to help you decide which one is right for you.